 Senior Leadership Team

 Sarah Roberts graduated from Oxford University with a degree in English Language and Literature in 2007.
 After two years working in academic publishing, Sarah returned to Oxford University to gain her PGCE and to complete an MSc in Learning and Teaching.
 Following a training placement at Didcot Girls’ School, Sarah successfully applied for her first teaching post at the school and has never looked back.
-Prior to becoming Assistant Headteacher, Sarah held the post of Head of English and Media and was an associate member of the Senior Leadership Team.
-As Assistant Headteacher, Sarah is the Raising Standards Leader with responsibility for the academic progress of Year 11.

-Mr A Tamplin - Assistant Headteacher, Standards and Culture Year 9 & 10
+Mr A Tamplin - Assistant Headteacher, Standards and Culture Years 7-8

 Adam Tamplin graduated with a degree in Politics from Nottingham University and then embarked on a career in London working in Public Relations, with clients such as Save the Children, Barnardo's and the Department of Health.
 After three years in industry, Adam opted for a change in career and completed a PGCE at Exeter University.
 Adam then joined Didcot Girls' School and found his vocation!

 Mrs V Hodkinson - Assistant Headteacher, Standards & Culture Years 9-11